idavidar/Digital-Methods-final-project/README.md

 <img width="735" alt="Skærmbillede 2022-12-20 kl  15 37 48" src="https://user-images.githubusercontent.com/115983285/208692307-12de284b-4690-4168-8f63-483b3990bd9f.png">

 Again, we see ‘prolife’ hashtag mentioned often.
-Interestingly, these groups still want to frame themselves as being ‘pro’ something, reflecting the [change that the ‘prolife’ movement itself undertook](https://en.wikipedia.org/wiki/United_States_anti-abortion_movement#History) from ‘anti-abortion’ to ‘pro-life,’ so they use the hashtags ‘prowoman’ and ‘profamily’ too.
+Interestingly, these groups still want to frame themselves as being ‘pro’ something, reflecting the [change that the ‘pro-life’ movement itself undertook](https://en.wikipedia.org/wiki/United_States_anti-abortion_movement#History) from ‘anti-abortion’ to ‘pro-life,’ so they use the hashtags ‘prowoman’ and ‘profamily’ too.
 We see some religious-themed hashtags like ‘catholic’ and ‘rosary’.
 Furthermore, there are ‘sbc22’ which stands for Southern Baptist Convention and ‘ewtn’ (Eternal World Television Network) which is a Catholic television network - although these are specifically religious-themed terms, they are more akin to being the contexts for the Tweets (in fact, ewtn is one of the accounts whose Tweets we are analysing), rather than helping to elucidate the ways in which the religious groups frame the abortion issue.